-That’s what you’ll discover in this article today.
-I will share with you the top 11 ways you can execute to reduce in record time the high bounce rate on your website and increase conversion.
+I will share the top 11 ways to reduce the high bounce rate on your website and increase conversion.

-But depending on your marketing goals, the high bounce rate on your blog does not necessarily mean users are not interacting or engaging with your content.
+Depending on your website’s business goals, the high bounce rate on your blog does not necessarily mean users are not interacting or engaging with your content.

-This is because when users visit such a blog either through the search engine or from other web pages and find exactly what he is looking for, they might not need to check on other pages.
+When users visit through the search engine or from other web pages and find what he is looking for, they might not need to check on other pages.

-So, before you decide on how to reduce the high bounce rate on your blog, it’s important you know exactly what type of content you offer visitors coming to your site.
-And how you expect them to interact with the contents.
+So, before you decide on reducing the high bounce rate on your blog, it’s important to know what type of content you offer visitors coming to your site.

-Sites that offer coupon code, discount offers could also be affected by a very high bounce rate.
 Users don’t have much to look around for on sites like this.
 All that the visitor wants is access to the discount code.
-Nothing more.

-But before I proceed to discuss how you can possibly reduce high bounce rate on your blog, let’s define what is bounce rate?
+But before I proceed to discuss how you can reduce the high bounce rate on your blog, let’s define what bounce rate is.

 What is Bounce Rate in Digital Marketing?